chronophage/kon-reh/ttrpg/reference/expansions/penance.md

 	•	SB Spends: (2) Candles gutter images of those you saved; (4) A beloved echo asks you to forgive him—or forbid forgiveness.
 	•	Endings (Pick by Persuasion Result):
 	•	Continue Penance: The lich seals himself deeper.
 Grant Fetter’s Boon (1/session: erase 1 SB from a roll; GM banks +1).
-	•	Find Peace: He passes on; a Soul-Light remains (1/arc: remove a Desperate → Controlled shift for one scene).
+	•	Find Peace: He passes on; a Soul-Light remains (1/arc: remove a Desperate → Dominant shift for one scene).
 	•	Join You: He returns in frail flesh; a Mortal Oath binds him to aid you against a defined threat.
 Mark a Debt clock that ticks on misuse.

 ⸻